Want to know how to create a minimum viable product for your enterprise company?

 1. Carefully plan your MVP software development project

-- The discovery session;
+- The discovery session.

-- Formulating a development approach;
+- Formulating a product development approach.

 - Development, testing, and deployment.